 In Appalachian’s Master of Arts in Special Education degree program, students learn and practice advanced skills in improving the lives of those with special needs.
 Graduates are regarded as well trained and are readily hired to teach special education in public and private schools across the country.

 The program fulfills requirements for the advanced competencies licensure from the North Carolina Department of Public Instruction.
 Graduates are eligible for employment in a variety of special education settings.
-As a student, you will be required to complete a portfolio and action research project for the degree.
+Students are required to complete a final portfolio (Product of Learning) in the last semester of their program.

-This program has three concentrations, and each one provides specific strategies for improving social, emotional or academic skills:
+This program requires a minimum of one course in each of the three disability areas listed below.
+Each course provides specific strategies for improving social, emotional or academic skills:

 - Intellectual Disabilities